Gonkalos/TVtracker/Backend/README.md

   <p>

   TVtracker uses conventional HTTP response codes to indicate the success or failure of an API request.
-  - Codes in the 2xx range indicate success;
+  - Codes in the 2xx range indicate success
-  - Codes in the 4xx range indicate an error that failed given the information provided;
+  - Codes in the 4xx range indicate an error that failed given the information provided
-  - Codes in the 5xx range indicate an error with the server;
+  - Codes in the 5xx range indicate an error with the server
-  - Codes in the 6xx range indicate an error with external services (OMDb API).
+  - Codes in the 6xx range indicate an error with external services (OMDb API)

   | HTTP Status Code | Description |
   |------------------|-------------|